REQUIREMENTS FOR JURIS DOCTOR DEGREE

 ** UPPER-LEVEL WRITING REQUIREMENT

-In addition to completing Legal Methods I and Legal Methods II, students must also satisfy the Upper-Level Writing Requirement.
+In addition to completing the required courses, students must satisfy the Upper-Level Writing Requirement.

-In order to satisfy the requirement, the research paper must be a minimum of twenty-five (25) pages in length including footnotes; earn a grade of B- or above; and the paper must meet all of the standards listed below, as certified by the faculty supervisor of the paper:
+In order to satisfy the requirement, the research paper must be a minimum of twenty-five (25) pages in length including footnotes; earn a grade of B- or above; and the paper must meet all of the standards listed below, as certified by the full-time faculty supervisor of the paper in the semester the paper is to be completed:

 - Significant analytical paper;